qrzn23/min/wip/confessions/content.md

 I allowed her to go on.
 She instructed me how to invoke Horus.
 The instructions were, from my point of view, pure rubbish.
 I suggested amending them.
 She emphatically refused to allow a single detail to be altered.
 She promised success (whatever that might mean) on Saturday or Sunday.
 If I had any aspiration left at all, it was to attain Samadhi (which I had not yet ever done).
 She promised that I should do so.
 I agreed to carry out her instructions, avowedly in order to show her that nothing could happen if you broke all the rules.

 On some day before March 23rd, Ouarda identified the particular god with whom she was in communication from a stele in the Boulak Museum, which we had never visited.
-It is not the ordinary form of Horus but Ra-Hoor-Khuit[1].
+It is not the ordinary form of Horus but Ra-Hoor-Khuit.^[WEH Note: Ra-Heru-Khuti-Ba-Hadit is the particular Egyptian deity said to rule the 2nd Decan of Aries, in 1904, from 1st April to 10th April.]
 I was no doubt very much struck by the coincidence that the exhibit, a quite obscure and undistinguished stele, bore the catalogue number 666.
 But I dismissed it as an obvious coincidence.

 March 19th.
 I wrote out the ritual and did the invocation with little success.
 I was put off, not only by my scepticism and the absurdity of the ritual, but by having to do it in robes at an open window on a street at noon.
 She allowed me to make the second attempt at midnight.